-The Company currently maintains three equity compensation plans: (1) the 2008 Plan, (2) the Amended and Restated Willdan Group, Inc. 2006 Employee Stock Purchase Plan (the "ESPP"), and (3) the 2006 Plan.
+The Company currently maintains three equity compensation plans: (1) the 2008 Plan, (2) the Amended and Restated Willdan Group Inc. 2006 Employee Stock Purchase Plan ("ESPP"), and (3) the 2006 Plan.
 Each of these plans has been approved by our stockholders.
-Stockholders are being asked to approve certain amendments to the 2008 Plan that our board adopted on March 26, 2010, as described above under "Proposal 3: Approval of Amendments to the Willdan Group, Inc. 2008 Performance Incentive Plan."
+Stockholders are being asked to approve certain amendments to the 2008 Plan that our board adopted on March 23, 2012, as described above under "Proposal 3: Amendment to the Willdan Group, Inc. 2008 Performance Incentive Plan."

-The following table sets forth, for our equity compensation plans, the number of shares of common stock subject to outstanding options, the weightedaverage exercise price of outstanding options, and the number of shares remaining available for future award grants under all of our plans as of January 1, 2010.
+The following table sets forth, for our equity compensation plans, the number of shares of common stock subject to outstanding options, the weightedaverage exercise price of outstanding options, and the number of shares remaining available for future award grants under all of our plans as of December 30, 2011.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights and vesting of restricted stock units Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding shares reflected in the first column)

-Equity compensation plans approved by
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights and vesting of restricted stock units Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding shares reflected in the first column) Equity compensation plans approved by security holders 911,600(1) \$ 3.94 367,278(2) Equity compensation plans not approved by security holders N/A N/A N/A Total 911,600(1) \$ 3.94 367,278(2)

-security holders 566,300(1)\$ 4.54 423,384(2)

-Equity compensation plans not approved by

-security holders N/A N/A N/A

-Total 566,300(1)\$ 4.54 423,384(2)

-(1) Of these shares, 354,800 were subject to options then outstanding under the 2008 Plan, and 211,500 were subject to options then outstanding under the 2006 Plan.

-(2) Of the aggregate number of shares that remained available for future issuance, 183,700 were available under the 2008 Plan and 239,684 were available under the ESPP.
-This number of shares is presented before giving effect to the 20,727 shares purchased under the ESPP for the purchase period that ended on December 31, 2009, which shares were delivered in January 2010.
+- (1) Of these shares, 705,100 were subject to options then outstanding under the 2008 Plan, and 206,500 were subject to options then outstanding under the 2006 Plan. - (2) Of the aggregate number of shares that remained available for future issuance, 188,400 were available under the 2008 Plan and 178,878 were available under the ESPP.
+This number of shares is presented before giving effect to the 17,325 shares purchased under the ESPP for the purchase period that ended on December 30, 2011, which shares were delivered in February 2012.
+This table does not reflect the 500,000 additional shares that will be available under the 2008 Plan if stockholders approve the proposed amendments to the 2008 Plan.
 Subject to certain express limits of the 2008 Plan, shares available for award purposes under the 2008 Plan generally may be used for any type of award authorized under that plan including options, stock appreciation rights, and other forms of awards granted or denominated in shares of our common stock including, without limitation, stock bonuses, restricted stock, restricted stock units and performance shares.
 No new awards may be granted under the 2006 Plan.
-This table does not reflect the 350,000 additional shares that will be available under the 2008 Plan if stockholders approve the 2008 Plan proposal.